DevKlim/eido-agent/README.md

 ## Usage

+*   **Streamlit UI:**
-*   **Streamlit UI:** Use the sidebar to upload EIDO-like JSON files, paste JSON text, or load sample reports from the `sample_eido` directory.
-Click "Process Inputs" to run the agent.
-The dashboard tabs will update with incident lists, summaries, maps, basic trends, and recommended actions generated by the LLM.
-Use "Admin Actions" to clear stored incidents for the session.
+    *   **Input:** Use the sidebar tabs:
+        *   "EIDO JSON Input": Upload EIDO JSON files, paste JSON text, or load sample reports from the `sample_eido` directory.
+        *   "Raw Alert Text Input": Paste unstructured alert text (requires LLM configured).
+    *   **Processing:** Click "Process Inputs" to run the agent on the provided data.
+    *   **Dashboard:** The main area tabs will update:
+        *   "Incident List": Shows tracked incidents.
+        *   "Geographic Map": Displays geocoded locations.
+        *   "Trends": Basic charts on incident types and activity.
+        *   "Details View": Select an incident ID to see its summary, recommended actions, associated report core data, and **view/copy/download the original EIDO JSON** (or the AI-generated JSON from raw text).
+    *   **Admin:** Use "Admin Actions" to clear stored incidents for the session.
 Check the "Processing Log" expander for detailed logs (set `LOG_LEVEL=DEBUG` in `.env` for maximum detail).
-*   **FastAPI:** Use tools like `curl`, Postman, or Python `requests` to interact with the API endpoints (e.g., `POST /api/v1/ingest`, `GET /api/v1/incidents/{id}`).
+*   **FastAPI:** Use tools like `curl`, Postman, or Python `requests` to interact with the API endpoints (e.g., `POST /api/v1/ingest` for EIDO JSON, `POST /api/v1/ingest_alert` for raw text, `GET /api/v1/incidents/{id}`).
 Explore endpoints via the `/docs` page.

 ## Next Steps / TODO

-1.  **Agentic Alert-to-EIDO Conversion (PRIME NEXT STEP):**
+1.  **Enhanced Agent Control & Visualization Dashboard (PRIME NEXT STEP):**
-    *   Develop a new agent component or workflow (`agent/alert_parser.py`?) responsible for taking various unstructured or semi-structured inputs (e.g., plain text UCSD alerts, police report summaries, transcribed 911 call snippets) and converting them into a valid NENA EIDO JSON structure.
-    *   This will involve:
-        *   Input parsing (text, potentially structured data).
-        *   LLM-powered Named Entity Recognition (NER) and Relation Extraction to identify incident types, locations, times, people, vehicles, agencies, narrative details, etc.
-        *   Mapping extracted information to the correct EIDO components and fields (including required NIEM elements and IANA registry codes where possible).
-        *   Generating the final, schema-compliant EIDO JSON output.
-        *   This generated EIDO can then be fed into the *existing* EIDO Sentinel processing pipeline.
+    *   **Goal:** Develop a more sophisticated UI/dashboard focused on the agentic parsing workflow and overall incident management.
+    *   **Multi-Format Input:** Extend the agent (`agent/alert_parser.py`, potentially new modules) and UI (`ui/app.py`) to handle diverse input formats beyond plain text (e.g., structured logs, potentially PDF reports, email bodies).
+    *   **Parsing Visualization:** In the UI, visualize the LLM's parsing process for unstructured inputs.
+Show the original text, highlight extracted entities (incident type, location, time, etc.), display confidence scores (if available from the LLM/parsing logic), and show the resulting generated EIDO-like JSON side-by-side.
+    *   **EIDO Visualization:** Enhance the display of EIDO data (original or generated).
+Instead of just raw JSON, provide a structured, human-readable view of key EIDO components and fields.
+    *   **Human-in-the-Loop Correction:** Allow users to review the AI's parsing results (extracted entities, generated EIDO fields) in the UI and make corrections *before* the data is finalized and processed.
+This corrected data could potentially be used for fine-tuning the parsing prompts/logic later.
+    *   **Agent Configuration/Prompt Management:** Add a UI section (potentially admin-only) to view, manage, and possibly test different prompts used for alert parsing, summarization, and action recommendation.
+    *   **Improved Incident Visualization:** Enhance existing dashboard tabs (map with clustering/heatmaps, more insightful trends, incident relationship graphs if split/merge implemented).

 2.  **Improve EIDO Processing Compliance & Depth:**
     *   *(See detailed section below)* Reintroduce stricter schema validation, fully parse NIEM components, leverage IANA codes, refine "current state" logic, follow `$ref` links, handle advanced location types, and interpret split/merge/link components.

 3.  **Enhance Core Functionality:**
-    *   Implement vector-based similarity search (`agent/matching.py`, `services/storage.py`) using embeddings for more robust incident correlation.
+    *   Implement vector-based similarity search (`agent/matching.py`, `services/storage.py`) using embeddings for more robust incident correlation, especially for text-based inputs.
-    *   Add comprehensive unit and integration tests (`tests/`).
+    *   Add comprehensive unit and integration tests (`tests/`), particularly for the parsing and matching logic.
-    *   Refine LLM prompts for edge cases and potentially structured output (JSON).
+    *   Refine LLM prompts (parsing, summarization, actions) for edge cases, improved accuracy, and potentially structured output (JSON mode).
-    *   Implement persistent storage (`services/storage.py` - e.g., SQLite, PostgreSQL).
+    *   Implement persistent storage (`services/storage.py` - e.g., SQLite, PostgreSQL) instead of in-memory only.
-    *   Improve error handling for external services and invalid inputs.
+    *   Improve error handling for external services (LLM, Geocoding) and invalid inputs.
-    *   Add user authentication/authorization if needed.
+    *   Add user authentication/authorization if needed for production use.

 ## Contributing